-Preferred unit distribution requirements decreased \$22.4 million as a result of the redemption or conversion of the Series I preferred units to units or cash during 2010 and 2009.
+Preferred dividends decreased \$13.8 million as a result of the conversion and redemption of the remaining Series I preferred stock in the second quarter of 2010.

 Liquidity and Capital Resources

 Because we generate revenues primarily from long-term leases, our financing strategy relies primarily on long-term fixed rate debt.
 We manage our floating rate debt to be at or below 15-25% of total outstanding indebtedness.
 Floating rate debt currently comprises approximately 11.6% of our total consolidated debt.
 We also enter into interest rate protection agreements as appropriate to assist in managing our interest rate risk.
 We derive most of our liquidity from leases that generate positive net cash flow from operations and distributions of capital from unconsolidated entities that totaled \$1.5 billion during the nine months ended September 30, 2010.
 In addition, our Credit Facility provides an alternative source of liquidity as our cash needs vary from time to time.